benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 13.md

 A one-to-many relationship implies a functional dependency from the many-to-one side.
 A one-to-one relationship implies a bidirectional functional dependency.

+Another example is: "no two courses can meet in the same room at the same time" (hour, room -> course)

 ### Keys of Relations
 Key $K$ is a **superkey** if for relation $R$ if $K$ functionally determines all of $R$.
 Key $K$ is a **key** for $R$ if $K$ is a *superkey*, but no proper subset of K is a superkey.